EXCLUSIVE VIDEO: Smugglers Coordinate with National Guard to Ferry Migrants into South Texas

 ROMA, Texas — Human smugglers ferried more than 100 migrants into the downtown square Monday night.
-National Guardsmen assisted Border Patrol agents to line the migrants and march them into the city for transport.
+U.S. Army National Guardsmen assisted Border Patrol agents to line the migrants and march them into the city for transport.
 In what has become a nightly ritual, smugglers made short work of transporting the migrants into Roma from Miguel Aleman, Tamaulipas.

 The Central American migrants were mostly from Guatemala and Nicaragua.
 Breitbart Texas interviewed several who said they were fleeing government corruption, violence, and poverty.
 Most said they hoped they would be allowed to remain in the United States and receive asylum.